Time After Gacha Is Attacked Before You Can Passive Tame Again

 - If your tame gets hit you can let it wake up to reset the taming effectiveness.

-- During Valentines Mean solar day effect, Box o' Chocolates can exist used to quickly knock 40% off taming progress of any knockout tames.
+Box o' Chocolates can exist used to quickly knock 40% off taming progress of any knockout tames.
 However, these can just be used one time per wild unconscious beast.

 - If you are taming a lot of creature, utilize the taming list to go on rails of unconscious tameable dino to check how long earlier their torpidity runs out, or how long to taming information technology.